Solutions for Cracked Heels

 Just as the range of causes varies widely, so do treatments.
 Some more common treatments are rest, ice packs, keeping pressure off the foot, orthotics and braces, medication for inflammation and pain, and surgery.

-If you have any questions please contact one of our offices located in Issaquah, WA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact one of our offices located in Issaquah, WA .

 Investing in Custom Orthotics Means Investing in Foot Health